Stay fresh for Fresher’s Week

 If you are going to university or college for the first time and have not yet had your Meningitis ACWY vaccine you are entitled for the free vaccine up to your 25th birthday (including overseas and mature students).

-Contact your education provider’s health stall at Fresher’s Fair or pastoral team for advice.
+Click here for more information, or contact your education provider’s health stall at Fresher’s Fair or pastoral team for advice.